daaman3110/Peer_2_Peer_chatapp/README.md

 ### `UDP_Broadcaster.py` & `UDP_Listener.py`
 - **Broadcaster**: Sends periodic discovery broadcasts to notify network presence
 - **Listener**: Receives discovery broadcasts and registers new peers

-## Known Limitations

-- Messages are stored in memory (lost on restart)
-- No message persistence or database
-- No authentication or encryption
-- Works best on local networks (limited by UDP broadcast scope)
-- Single-threaded per connection

-## 📝 License

-This project is open source and available under the MIT License.